 — CMEGroup (@CMEGroup) June 28, 2019

 Futures trading is one of the most popular modes of trading investments like stocks, commodities, and forex.
 However, futures trading in the crypto space is far from being mainstream.
 The scene is shifting, though, as more traditional investment companies like JP Morgan are starting to take Bitcoin futures seriously.
+Check out our predictions for Bitcoin to know more about the prediction of the coin by experts.

 Consequently, the arrival of such institutional giants on the scene has forced crypto trading companies like Bakkt Trading to start offering futures trading, apart from usual buying and selling.
 Binance CEO Changpeng Zhao has announced at the ongoing 2nd Annual Asia Blockchain Summit 2019 in Taipei, that the world’s largest crypto exchange will offer futures trading very soon.